Potyvirus: Species groups

 Potyviruses were further divided into the PVY, SCMV, BYMV, BCMV species groups in 1992.
 Gibbs and Ohshima 2010 produced a more extensive molecular phylogeny with the same four, but also several new groups: the BtMV, ChVMV, DaMV, OYDV, PRSV, TEV, and TuMV.

 PVY

-Contains 16 species including the type species of the genus (potato virus Y).
-The primary hosts are: Nine Solanaceae, three Amaranthus, three Asteraceae, one Lilium, and one Amaryllis.
+Contains 16 species including Potato virus Y. The primary hosts are: Nine Solanaceae, three Amaranthus, three Asteraceae, one Lilium, and one Amaryllis.